About Shillings Cottage

 Annual Events: Devon County Show Honiton Show Taunton Flower Show Sidmouth Folk Week Honiton Hill Rally Blackdown Hills Beer festival

 Recommended Places to Eat Out: There is an excellent selection of traditional country pubs with real ale and great food within easy reach.
 Local farms sell quality sausages, bacon and cured meats.
 There is a superb Indian takeaway in the next village, with a delivery service.
 A twice weekly takeaway van is parked in the centre of the village, offering sustainable fish and chips and homemade nutritious seasonal food.
-The nearest town of Wellington has a great cheese shop, several good cafes, a fresh fish shop, as well as a Waitrose who will deliver.
+The nearest town of Wellington has a great cheese shop, several good cafes, a Lidl, Co-op and Asda as well as a Waitrose who will deliver.